allstarss4-cell/solo-landing/README.md

 This research is conducted under **Scity Systems OÜ** (Estonia), led by CEO Aleksei Savytskyi.
 The project is part of a broader initiative to build autonomous AI ecosystems for the creative industry.

 ---
 © 2026 Scity Systems OÜ.
-Confidential R&D Documentation.
+All rights reserved. | Proprietary R&D Documentation.